knobs-dials/pymoodbar/README.md

 - applies equal-loudness curve,
 - sorts energy into Bark-style critical bands.
 - Generates
-  - the classic RGB-per-1000th-song .mood file
+  - the classic RGB-per-1000th-song .mood file (though not weighed the same way)
   - and a PNG that is a Bark-style spectrogram, colored by the .mood colors.
 A few examples of those:

 ![A few examples: lofi, reggae, rock, calm electro, crust, indie band, ethereal/vocal](screenshots/examples.png?raw=true)